top of page

 • having trouble multitasking.

-This can be significantly debilitating for some women, particularly causing difficulty in functioning at work.
+This can be significantly debilitating for some women, particularly causing difficulty in functioning at work and can be a contributing factor to the reasons around 10 percent of women leave the workforce due to perimenopause/menopause.

 7. Vaginal Dryness in Perimenopause